Choosing the most suitable cafetière for your personal taste and needs requires quite a bit of research; especially if it’s your first one.

 1. Coffee Gator – Affordable and durable

-The stainless steel French press by Coffee Gator is definitely one of the finest coffee presses out there.
+The stainless steel French press by Coffee Gator is one of the best cafetieres for the money.

-It is well-built and virtually unbreakable, which makes it perfect for travel and camping.
+It is well-built and virtually unbreakable, which makes it a sustainable device, which is also perfect for travel and camping.

 Not only that – it’s quite easy to clean it.

-If you’ve ever had a glass French press, you know that you have to be extra cautious when cleaning it, as it can easily shatter during the process.
+If you’ve ever had a glass French press, you know that you have to be extra cautious when washing it, as it can easily shatter.

-Yes, it would still require a bit of effort to maintain it between uses, but compared to many other coffee presses out there, washing the Coffee Gator’s French press is rather unchallenging.
+Yes, it would still require a bit of effort to maintain your Coffee Gator cafetière between uses, but compared to many other coffee presses out there, washing it is rather unchallenging.

 This compromises the otherwise sleek looks of the coffee press, which is quite frustrating.